viam-modules/lorawan/README.md

 #### DoCommand

 The Milesight models use DoCommands to send downlinks to sensors from the gateway.
-A purple light will flash after the sensor sends an uplink once a downlink has been successfully sent.
 **The sensor must already be connected to Viam (i.e., "Live" on app.viam.com) for downlink requests to work.**

 ##### Update the uplink interval